cefet-rj-dal/harbinger/anomalies/hanr_ensemble_fuzzy.md

-# Overview
+Ensemble Fuzzy anomaly detection: Ensemble voting with temporal fuzzification merges detections within a tolerance window into a single event before voting, reducing duplicate triggers and aligning with ground-truth granularity.

-This Rmd demonstrates anomaly detection using a fuzzy-tolerant ensemble (`har_ensemble(...)` with `time_tolerance`).
+Objectives: This Rmd demonstrates anomaly detection using a fuzzy-tolerant ensemble (`har_ensemble(...)` with `time_tolerance`).
 Multiple detectors (FBIAD, ARIMA, EMD) vote and detections within a time tolerance are merged.
 Steps: load packages/data, visualize, define ensemble and tolerance, fit, detect, evaluate, and plot.

 ``` r